Pride in play as scuffling Panthers, Broncos tangle

-For all the players who might not play for the Carolina Panthers when they take on the Denver Broncos this weekend, there's a notable player who might be back.

-Running back Christian McCaffrey, who has played in just three games this season, could be on the field again Sunday afternoon in Charlotte, N.C.
+That feel-good storyline got derailed Thursday.
+McCaffrey, who has played in just three games this season, is expected to miss yet another game after a quad injury surfaced this week.

+"I do not expect him to play," Panthers coach Matt Rhule said Thursday.

-After an ankle injury earlier in the season, the All-Pro player has missed the past three games with a shoulder ailment.
-The Panthers were off last week, and now McCaffrey could return against the team his father, Ed McCaffrey, once played with, though he was limited in practice Wednesday because of quad soreness that has developed.
+After an ankle injury earlier in the season, McCaffrey has missed the past three games with a shoulder ailment.
+The Panthers were off last week, and McCaffrey was on track to return against the team his father, Ed McCaffrey, once played with for nine seasons.

-"Pretty surreal, in a way, to be playing against my dad's former team," McCaffrey said.
-"Kind of makes things go full circle."

-That might sound like a feel-good storyline as two teams with massive struggles during the past month try to get back on track.
+Regardless, two teams with massive struggles during the past month will try to get back on track.

 The Panthers (4-8) have lost five of their last six games before last week's open date.

-"I know they'll be excited to play," Panthers coach Matt Rhule said of his players.
+"I know they'll be excited to play," Rhule said of his players.
 "To have such a young team to have to play 12 straight games, to finally have a chance to kind of catch their breath, heal up a little bit (is good for us)."

 The Broncos (4-8) had a solid outing in last week's 22-16 loss to the Kansas City Chiefs, but they've dropped four of their past five games.